probprog/anglican-examples/README.md

 # Anglican Examples

-A repository of programs in the new ebedded Anglican syntax and accessed through Gorilla RePL.
+A repository of programs written in the new [Anglican language](https://bitbucket.org/dtolpin/embang/) and with interactive web-based interaction via [Gorilla REPL](http://gorilla-repl.org/).

 # Install